 The COUNTIFS function counts how many rows match all the criteria you provide.
-It’s like COUNTIF, but supports multiple conditions.
+This guide explains how COUNTIFS works and includes practical examples you can use immediately.

-WHEN TO USE IT
+WHEN TO USE COUNTIFS

-• You need to count values using multiple filters
+• Count values using multiple filters

-• You want to avoid helper columns
+• Avoid helper columns

 Tip: All the criteria ranges must be the same size.